-As your partner battles her way through morning sickness, fatigue and the job of relearning her centre of gravity so as not to fall over, you can help out by:
+As your partner battles her way through morning sickness, fatigue and the job of relearning her center of gravity so as not to fall over, you can help out by:

 Pregnancy takes its toll on her energy levels, and you may find that your partner is falling asleep as soon as she gets home from work.
 Simply put, she just doesn’t have as many hours in her day now that she’s pregnant – growing a baby is exhausting.
 There are lots of ways you can help her out, and the best place to start is around the home.
 Take on a few extra chores so that your partner can get some much-needed sleep without the house falling into disarray.

 A nice warm bath can also help wash away all the stresses of the day, at a time when stress reduction is very important.
-Here are 10 tips that also help her with stress in pregnancy.
+Read our 10 tips to help her with stress during pregnancy.

-Whether it’s foot rubs, lower back rubs or all over body massages she wants, now is the time to hone your skills.
-Use massage oil and treat your partner to a relaxing massage to ease her aching body as it adjusts to pregnancy.
-Massage is a great skill to have, because not only will it put you firmly in the running for “Lover Of The Year”, it will also be a tool you can use during labour to help your partner between contractions (if she feels like it – some women don’t).
-And, as an added bonus, you might feel more confident about giving baby massage a try in the not so distant future.
+Whether it’s foot rubs, lower back rubs or all-over body massages she wants, now is the time to hone your skills.
+Use massage oil and treat your partner to a relaxing massage to ease her aching body as it adjusts to the pregnancy.
+Massage is a great skill to have, because not only will it put you firmly in the running for “Lover Of The Year”, it will also be a tool you can use during labor to help your partner between contractions (if she feels like it – some women don’t).
+And, as an added bonus, you might feel more confident about giving baby massage a try in the not-so-distant future.

 Sometimes, pregnancy sucks.
 She might be feeling too nauseous to eat the meal you’ve cooked, too tired to go to that party, or too desperate for the bathroom to stop crying on the motorway.
 As her hormones wreak havoc on her body and mind, you may find that she gets upset about inconsequential things.
 Give her a break.
 Pregnancy has its fair share of ups and downs, but you can make it much easier by cutting her a little slack.

-Listening is great, but talking and sharing your own feelings an experiences is just as important.
-You will have a whole set of worries of your own, and might be dealing with some conflicting emotions about the pregnancy and fatherhood.
+Listening is great, but talking and sharing your own feelings and experiences is just as important.
+You will have a whole set of worries of your own and might be dealing with some conflicting emotions about the pregnancy and fatherhood.
 That’s ok, it’s normal, and it will help you both if you are honest about your feelings.
-You may find that she is worried about a lot of the same things, and that you can support each other through any concerns.
+You may find that she is worried about a lot of the same things and that you can support each other through any concerns.

 The relationship a pregnant woman has with her partner is very important.
 A large study in Scandinavia recently identified that the single biggest factor in antenatal anxiety was a woman’s relationship with her partner, and there’s also a big link between mood disorders antenatally and postnatally.